SanicTK2/iidxguide/docs/a_bms_intro.md

 ## Disclaimer

-This is an *abbreviated* and *simplified* introduction to BMS for advanced level (10th dan+) IIDX players, aimed at people looking to gain IIDX skills via BMS.
+This is an *abbreviated* and *simplified* introduction to BMS for advanced level (10th dan+) IIDX players, **specifically aimed at players wanting to use Insane BMS as a tool** to improve their IIDX skills.
+This is **not** a general introduction to BMS for everyone.
 It will omit a lot of the historical context and skip a lot of details for brevity.
 It is meant to serve as an entry point; further reading is recommended via the provided links.

 ## What is BMS?